 - Lyon lace: is a type of lace made of pure cotton.
 This lace has a complex pattern, woven on a lightweight tulle and outlined with a cord thread

 - Lace applique: is a piece of openwork material.
-The weight depends on a décor, with beads and bugles lace appliques that can have the same weight as embroidered lace.
+The weight depends on the décor, with beads and bugles lace appliques that can have the same weight as embroidered lace.

 Uses Of Lace

 Lace is a decorative fabric used in apparel and home furnishings.
-Narrow laces are used for trims and insertions, wide lace fabrics are used for curtains, table cloths, and garments.
+Narrow laces are used for trims and insertions, while wide lace fabrics are used for curtains, tablecloths, and garments.

 Laces are made in different widths for different uses.
 For example, a narrow lace with a Scalloped edge is used for trimming a baby’s dress.